-In India, Lassi and Masala Chai are popular drinks that become delicious when cardamom is added.
-Coffee with cardamom is popular in the Middle Eastern countries.
+Lassi and Masala Chai are popular Indian drinks that get very tasty when cardamom is added.
+Coffee with cardamom is popular in Middle Eastern countries.

-For savoury dishes, such as biryani, pilafs, curries and broths, black cardamom, whole or coarsely crushed, is generally used.
+For savory dishes, such as biryani, pilafs, curries, and broths, black cardamom, whole or coarsely crushed, is generally used.

-It is worth mentioning that despite the preference for black cardamom in savoury dishes, many Indian dishes use the Garam Masala seasoning, a mix of spices that usually includes both types of cardamom.
+It is worth mentioning that despite the preference for black cardamom in savory dishes, many Indian dishes use the Garam Masala seasoning, a mix of spices that usually includes both types of cardamom.